eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 without even man-db out of the box
 - Install WSL 2 2.x.x or later
 - Configure WSL 2 for [mirrored networking](https://github.com/microsoft/WSL/releases/tag/2.0.0)
 - In my testing, this assigns a static MAC address.
-Set a DHCP reservation so WSL always has the same local IP
+On your router, set a DHCP reservation so WSL always has the same local IP
 - Check memory assigned to WSL with `free -h`.
 If it's too low for your chosen client mix, edit `.wslconfig` in your Windows home directory and add a memory section, for example
 ```